gr3p/EPiServer-Remote-Events-Tester/ReadMe.md

 ## Build-configurations

-There are four build-configurations:

-- Debug
-- Publish-Debug
+- Publish-Debug (subscriber)
-- Publish-Release
+- Publish-Release (publisher)
-- Release

 App.config transforms are made on build by using [SlowCheetah](https://github.com/Microsoft/slow-cheetah/).
 So by changing build-configuration before running it from Visual Studio you can run it both in publish- or subscribe-mode.

+## Configurations
+App.publish.release etc contains configs for both SOAP:UDP and TCP tests.

 ## Notes